mclemens68/cloud-lab-mdc/README.md

 Ansible
 -------

-All of the variables to customize a particular setup can be found in ansible/vars.yaml.
-Review this file and edit as appropriate for your environment.
+All of the variables to customize a particular setup can be found in ansible/vars.yaml.template.
+Copy this file to vars.yaml in the same directory and review the entries and edit as appropriate for your environment.

 There are several setup scripts that can be utilized to run ansible.